storopoli/graphs-complexity/slides/slides.typ

 == Graph Applications

-- Airline itineraries:
-  Calculate the maximum flow in a directed graph.
+- Airline itineraries: Calculate the maximum flow in a directed graph.
-- Routing software (GPS):
-  Calculate the shortest path between two points.
+- Routing software (GPS): Calculate the shortest path between two points.
-- Solving a sudoku:
-  Solve a graph coloring problem.
+- Solving a sudoku: Solve a graph coloring problem.
-- Online search algorithms:
-  Determine vertex centralities based on themes.
+- Online search algorithms: Determine vertex centralities based on themes.
-- Social networks:
-  find the largest friend community.
+- Social networks: find the largest friend community.

 == Subgraphs

 A *subgraph* of a graph $G$ is another graph formed from a *subset of the vertices and edges of $G$*.
 The vertex subset must include all the edges' vertices, but may include additional vertices.

 #align(horizon + center)[
   #figure(
     image("images/subgraph.svg", width: 40%),
-    caption: "Subgraph"
+    caption: "Subgraph",
   ) <subgraph>
 ]

 == Induced Subgraph

 An *induced subgraph* is a subgraph that *includes all vertices and edges* whose endpoints belong to the vertex subset.

 #align(horizon + center)[
   #figure(
     image("images/induced_subgraph.svg", width: 50%),
-    caption: "Induced Subgraph"
+    caption: "Induced Subgraph",
   ) <induced-subgraph>
 ]

 == Isomorphism

 An isomorphism of the graphs $G$ and $H$ is a bijection#footnote[ a function that establishes a one-to-one correspondence between the elements of two sets.
 ]
-between the sets
-of vertices of $G$ and $H$:
+between the sets of vertices of $G$ and $H$:

 $ f: V(G) -> V(H) $

 #align(horizon + center)[
   #figure(
     image("images/graph_isomorphism.png", width: 66%),
-    caption: "Isomorphic Graphs"
+    caption: "Isomorphic Graphs",
   ) <isomorphic-graphs>
 ]

 == Graph Representation

 #align(horizon)[
   There are several ways to represent graphs, the most common are:

   - *Adjacency matrix*
   - *Adjacency list*